ThemeZee/smartcube/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smartcube is a stunning and elegant theme made for the new WordPress Full Site Editor.
+Smartcube is a perfect theme for news and magazine websites as well as simple blogs.

 == Description ==

-Smartcube is a stunning and elegant theme made for the new WordPress Full Site Editor.
-The theme is completely built with blocks, comes with great typography and is packed with easy to use block patterns, multiple color schemes and several header and footer templates.
+Smartcube is a perfect theme for news and magazine websites as well as simple blogs.
+The unique design looks great on every device.
+The main highlight of Scmartcube is the flexible block pattern library which allows you to create a magazine-styled homepage with ease.

 For more information about Smartcube please go to https://themezee.com/themes/smartcube/